 Follow the step by step process or choose what situation that best describes you:

 Georgia’s lawyers have recently made headlines for their philanthropy.
-In November 2018, it was announced that a group of 80 Georgia lawyers were donating their legal services, free of charge, to victims of Hurricane Michael.
-They vowed to help families living in the 20 Georgia counties that were declared federal disaster areas with free legal advice in areas such as employment, insurance and housing.
+In November 2018, it was announced that a group of 80 Georgia lawyers was donating their legal services, free of charge, to victims of Hurricane Michael.
+They vowed to help families living in the 20 Georgia counties that were declared federal disaster areas with free legal advice in areas such as employment, insurance, and housing.
 Other philanthropic endeavors that are participated in by Georgia’s lawyers include the Georgia Legal Services Program, designed to provide legal services to those who cannot afford them; Georgia Lawyers for the Arts; State Bar of Georgia Pro Bono Resource Center; and the Georgia Legal Aid Augusta Private Bar Involvement Project.
 If you would like to find out how to professionally contribute to any or all of these organizations, you must first become a member of the state bar in Georgia.

 The Office of Bar Admissions of Georgia states that you must have a bachelor’s degree from an accredited institution prior to entering law school.